knoxite/website/content/docs/storage-backends/content.md

 ```

 #### Setting up Google Cloud Storage
-There are multiple steps necessary to set your environment up on Google Cloud Console
+There are multiple steps necessary to set your environment up on Google Cloud
+Console.

 ##### Start a project
-In case of being new to Google Cloud Storage, you need to create a project first.
-This project will be the container for the Google Cloud Storage you want to use.
+In case of being new to Google Cloud Storage, you need to create a project
+first.
+This project will be the container for the Google Cloud Storage you want
+to use.

 ##### Create a bucket
-To create a bucket you need to navigate to **Storage > Browser** and create the bucket.
-The preferences chosen for this demo are just an example but might be a fit for backups that you only access occasionally.
+To create a bucket you need to navigate to **Storage > Browser** and create the
+bucket.
+The preferences chosen for this demo are just an example but might be a
+fit for backups that you only access occasionally.
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_bucket1_focus.png" title="create bucket part 1">}}
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_bucket2_focus.png" title="create bucket part 2">}}

 ##### Create a folder for your repository within the bucket
-After creating a bucket you need to add a folder, which will be used to store the repository in.
+After creating a bucket you need to add a folder, which will be used to store
+the repository in.
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_folder_focus.png" title="create folder in bucket">}}

 ##### Add a service account
-In order to access the bucket through the knoxite backend you need a service account.
+In order to access the bucket through the knoxite backend you need a service
+account.

-Therefore you need to navigate to **IAM & Admin > Service Accounts** and create a new service account.
+Therefore you need to navigate to **IAM & Admin > Service Accounts** and create
+a new service account.
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_create_focus.png" title="create service account">}}

 ##### Grant access
-For the service account to be permitted to access the bucket, you need to grant access to the project.
-For testing purposes we choose the Storage Admin role here.
+For the service account to be permitted to access the bucket, you need to grant
+access to the project.
+For testing purposes we choose the Storage Admin role
+here.
 For production use we recommend to set specific roles that fit your needs.
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_grantaccess_focus.png" title="create service account grant access">}}

 ##### Create and download the key
 In the last step of creating the service account you need to create a key.
+You
-You will need this key to use the Knoxite Google Cloud Storage backend.
+will need this key to use the Knoxite Google Cloud Storage backend.
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_finish_createkey_focus.png" title="create service account create key">}}

-There is only a one-time chance to download this key, so we recommend you to store it at a safe place in your filesystem.
-(Of course you are able to create a new one later)
+There is only a one-time chance to download this key, so we recommend you to
+store it at a safe place in your filesystem.
+(Of course you are able to create a
+new one later)

-With the downloaded key you are now ready to use the Google Cloud Storage backend via the knoxite URL scheme.
+With the downloaded key you are now ready to use the Google Cloud Storage
+backend via the knoxite URL scheme.

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_createkey_focus.png" title="create service account download key">}}